Top Tech Expectations for Future

 1. The High Demand for Enterprise Mobility Apps

-If there is a sure shot winner in 2017, its enterprise app development.
+If there is a sure shot winner in every year, its enterprise app development.
 As enterprises discover the tremendous potential that mobility brings in terms of productivity improvement, unlocking new possibilities, improving coordination between field staff and the main office, enabling on-the-move executives to remain connected, facilitating real-time decision making, and much more, they are scurrying to develop mobile app solutions for all their critical functions.

 Gartner estimates the demand for mobile apps to outstrip supply by a whopping ratio of five to one.
 The challenge posed by the extremely fluid technology space, where technology changes by the day, is worsened by the severe talent crunch.
 New app development technologies that promote low-node and no-code options are becoming popular, but there is no short-cut to seasoned expertise to roll out intuitive apps that tick all boxes of customer satisfaction.
 Here is a list of top enterprise developers.